Ilyushin Il-86: Marketing

-The Il-86 prototype was displayed at the Paris Salon International de l'Aéronautique in 1977.
+The first Il-86 to be built was displayed at the Paris Salon International de l'Aéronautique in 1977.
 It was noted that its interior used patented fire-resistant materials and hydraulics employed a fire-resistant fluid.
 At that time a version without the "luggage at hand" system was offered, seating 375 or alternatively weighing 3,000 kg (6,600 lb) less and having longer range.
 This version offered 7% lower seat-mile operational costs.
 The type was again displayed at Paris in 1979, 1981, 1983 and 1985, the Farnborough Air Show in 1984 and other world air events.

 Setting records was a traditional Soviet way of promoting aviation products.
 On Tuesday September 22, 1981, an Il-86 flown by Commander G Volokhov and Second Pilot A Tyuryumin set Fédération Aéronautique Internationale records for flying payloads of 35, 40, 45, 50, 55, 60 and 65 tonnes over a 2,000 km closed circuit at an average of 975.3 km per hour.
 Two days later, the same crew and machine set FAI records for flying payloads of 30, 35, 40, 45, 50, 55, 60, 65, 70, 75 and 80-tonne payloads over a 1,000 km closed circuit at an average of 962 km/h.
 Of these 18 records, one was broken by a Tu-144 in 1983, five were superseded or discontinued and 12 still stood in 2010.

 In September 1982 the type made a sales call on Bulgaria, followed by calls in July 1983 on Hungary and Czechoslovakia.
 Potential buyers received no hard information on the type in advance.
 Little solid information was given during the sales calls: "constructor Novosilov sidestepped all questions [on fuel consumption] ... [the] chief pilot ... provided a measure of veiled explanation: 'The consumption of the Il-86 is not higher than that of the Il-18,' he said."
 While welcomed as “proof of friendship with the USSR,” these sales calls failed to attract orders.
 Observers tacitly noted that the aircraft marked a 10/15-year lag by Soviet civil aviation compared with the West.